robertschmidt54/AdvancedUnixTutorial/README.md

 peach
 spam
 ```
-these are the words that have a the letter 'p' *anywhere* in the word.
+These are the words that have a the letter 'p' *anywhere* in the word.
 We can alter it easily:

 ```
 grep 'pp' data/list.txt
 ```
 will return:

 ```
 apple
 Apple